abajwa-hw/security-workshops/Setup-ranger-21.md

 ```
 hdfs dfs -ls /rangerdemo
 ```
-- Now look at the audit reports for the above and filter on "REPOSITORY TYPE"="HDFS" and "USER"="ali" to see the how allowed request was logged
+- Now look at the audit reports for the above and filter on "REPOSITORY TYPE"="HDFS" and "USER"="ali" to see how the allowed request was logged in Ranger under Audit > Big Data

 ![Image](../master/screenshots/ranger21-hdfs-audit-user.png?raw=true)